Massachusetts Institute of Technology Admission Guidelines

 - Address your strengths with enthusiasm and confidence

-As you're getting your profile tidied up, be vigilant in your addressing your strengths with utmost confidences.
-MIT looks for the kind of student who can use their skills in ways that many don't often do, so show them you're that student.
-It's also great to tailor your strengths, particularly to the factors we've discussed earlier along with your personal mission of letting them know what you can do well with the education they're providing you.
+As you are making your profile tidy, be keen on addressing your strengths with confidence.
+MIT looks for the kind of student who can use their skills in ways that many don't often do.
+So it would help if you showed them you're that student.
+It's excellent to tailor your strengths, along with your mission of what you can do with education.

 - Be familiar with them through their website

 You may think MIT's website doesn't say a lot in the design, but actually, they got a good set of resources to use.
 They also explain a lot of things that make up much of their Institute as a whole.